djoond/djoond.github.io/sql_examples.md

-Sales Manager: "Please give me the top 5 products ranked by sales.
+Sales Manager: "Please give me the top 5 products sold to our resellers ranked by sales amount.
 I'd like this ranking done for each year"

 ```
   SELECT [Order Year],